-The Company is managed by ACM, pursuant to management agreements with ARMOUR and JAVELIN (see also Note 15, "Related Party Transactions").
+The Company is managed by ACM, pursuant to management agreements (see also Note 16, "Related Party Transactions").
 The management agreements entitle ACM to receive a management fee payable monthly in arrears.
 Currently, the monthly ARMOUR management fee is 1/12th of the sum of (a) 1.5% of gross equity raised up to \$1.0 billion plus (b) 0.75% of gross equity raised in excess of \$1.0 billion.
 The cost of repurchased stock and any dividend representing a return of capital for tax purposes will reduce the amount of gross equity raised used to calculate the monthly management fee.
-In connection with the acquisition of JAVELIN, we included in accounts payable and other accrued expenses in our consolidated statements of operations a liability which was recognized as the fair value of JAVELIN's management agreement with ACM, see Note 16 -Acquisition of JAVELIN Mortgage Investment Corp.
-At December 31, 2017, December 31, 2016 and December 31, 2015, the effective ARMOUR management fee was 1.04%, 1.05% and 1.05% based on gross equity raised of \$2,618,020, \$2,469,368 and \$2,507,505, respectively.
+At December 31, 2018, December 31, 2017 and December 31, 2016, the effective ARMOUR management fee was 1.03%, 1.04% and 1.05% based on gross equity raised of \$2,658,969, \$2,618,020 and \$2,469,368, respectively.
 The ACM monthly management fees are not calculated based on the performance of our assets.
 Accordingly, the payment of our monthly management fees may not decline in the event of a decline in our earnings and may cause us to incur losses.
 We are also responsible for any costs and expenses that ACM incurred solely on behalf of ARMOUR or JAVELIN other than the various overhead expenses specified in the terms of the management agreements.
 ACM is further entitled to receive termination fees from ARMOUR and JAVELIN under certain circumstances.